 - How many miles from the airport to downtown?

-3 miles (Airport is a 10 minute drive from San Diego Convention Center)
+3 miles (Airport is a 10 minute drive to the San Diego Convention Center)

 - Is there public transportation, such as a bus or subway available?